Nelinhop/Nelinhop/README.md

 - 📫 How to reach me: neliopaganineto@gmail.com

-- Fourth semester of computer engineering at UFSC- Brazil
+- Fifth semester of computer engineering at UFSC- Brazil